 Like the space frame that lies beneath, nearly all of the A8's exterior panels are made of aluminum.
-This means the big Audi is one of the lighter rides in its competitive set, even with its standard quattro AWD system, which benefits everything from handling to fuel economy.
+It's a weight-saving tradition that started during the 1990s.
+This means the big Audi is one of the lighter rides in its competitive set, even with its standard quattro all-wheel drive system, which benefits everything from handling to fuel economy.

 Audi has long been renowned for its mastery of interior design, and the A8 upholds that reputation with exquisite materials and a stately layout.
 There's plenty of room for five to sit in perfect comfort, and a plethora of optional luxuries make the cabin experience truly first class: heated, ventilated and massaging front and rear seats, four-zone automatic climate control, a rear seat entertainment system with dual 10-inch screens, and an incredible 19-speaker, 1,200 watt Bang & Olufsen sound system with speakers that rise from the dashboard upon startup in a neat piece of theater.

-Navigation and entertainment functions are accessed through Audi's MMI system, which includes a novel touchpad for entering destinations or other info by writing out numbers and letters with a finger.
+Navigation and entertainment functions are accessed through Audi's dual-screen MMI Touch Response system, which includes handwriting recognition technology for entering destinations or other info by writing out numbers and letters with a finger.
 It's one of the more intuitive infotainment setups on the market, although some users find that its location at the base of the center console requires a bit of a reach.